 The MER also includes operational costs such as office supplies, record keeping, legal fees etc. Although the MER covers most expenses, there can be separate fees that we pay such as front or back-end loaded funds which are commissions paid separately from the MER.
 This doesn’t apply to all funds so always ask for the details.

 Management expense ratios are different from management fees.
-MERs are what the fund charge while other companies e.g. robo advisors may charge you another management fee on top of the MER.
-This management fee usually isn’t more than about .75%, but if you combine that with an index fund that charges a .50 MER, your total fees for that found would be 1.25%.
+MERs are what the fund charge while other companies such as robo advisors may charge you another management fee on top of the MER.
+This management fee usually isn’t more than about .50%, but if you combine that with an index fund that charges a .50 MER, your total fees for that found would be 1%.
+That’s still much lower than mutual funds.

 How does the management expense ratio affect me?